Vanand Yasht: Within the Yasht collection

-Within the Yasht collection of 21 Yashts, the Wanand Yasht is the last hymn.
+Within the collection of 21 Yashts, the Vanand Yasht is the last hymn.
 With only one stanza, it is overall the shortest hymn in the collection.
 Consequently, it is grouped among the so called Minor Yashts.
-Most editions of the Yasht collection rank it as the 21st Yasht, but Darmesteter, for example, leaves out the Hom Yasht and places it instead as the 20th Yasht.
-Similar to the Hom Yasht, it does not originate from the Bagan yasht, like most other Yashts, but must have been drawn from another source.
+Most editions of the Yasht collection rank it as the 21st yasht, but Darmesteter, for example, leaves out the Hom Yasht and places it instead as the 20th yasht.
+Similar to the Hom Yasht, it does not originate from the Bagan yasht, like most other yashts, but must have been drawn from another source.

 Ritual use

 Like the Hom Yasht, the Vanand Yasht does not have a name day in the Sih-rozag.
-It is instead associated with the 30th day in the Zoroastrian calendar, which is dedicated to Anagran, the endless light.
-In Zoroastrian practice, the Yasht is used as a protective spell against noxious creatures and other forces of evil.
-For example, Darmesteter relates a story how during the reign of Akbar, a Zoroastrian priest allegedly used the Yasht to dispell an evil charm obscuring the sun.
+It is instead associated with the 30th day in the Zoroastrian calendar, which is dedicated to Anaghra, the endless light.
+In Zoroastrian practice, the yasht is used as a protective spell against noxious creatures and other forces of evil.
+For example, Darmesteter relates a story how during the reign of Akbar, a Zoroastrian priest allegedly used the yasht to dispell an evil charm obscuring the sun.

 Translations

 The Vanant Yasht does have a short translation into Middle Persian.
 The first translation into English was published in 1883 by Darmesteter.
 In 1892, he also published a translation into French.
 In 1927, Lommel published a translation into German.
-A dedicated edition and translation of the Yasht into Italian was produced in 1989 by Panaino.
+A dedicated edition and translation of the yasht into Italian was produced in 1989 by Panaino.